 Develop a Service with Docker¶

-Choreo is a platform that allows you to create and deploy applications in any language.
+Choreo allows you to create and deploy applications in any language.
+This guide demonstrates how to develop and deploy a containerized service component using a Dockerfile.

 In this guide, you will:

-- create a containerized service component using a sample service implementation.
-The sample implementation will have a single resource named
+- Create a containerized service component using a sample service implementation.
+The sample service has a single resource named greet

 - Test the service.